databricks-industry-solutions/security-analysis-tool/docs/setup.md

      <img src="./images/git_import.png" width="50%" height="50%">

-* 5.Please confirm PyPI access is available
+5. Please confirm PyPI access is available

    * Open the \<SATProject\>/notebooks/Includes/install_sat_sdk  and run on the cluster that was created in the Step 2 above.
    Please make sure there are no errors.